USStateDept/Polis/README.md

 1. Install and check all dependencies.
 2. Initialize the SQLite3 database in the sql/ directory using schema.sql.

-...Initial data load was done in-batch using the sqlite3 CLI, but the admin web interface could also be used.
+   Initial data load was done in-batch using the sqlite3 CLI, but the admin web interface could also be used.

-4. Set up config.py:
+4. Set up `config.py`:

-...Copy \_config.py to config.py. config.py is not watched, as it contains secret information that should not be shared.
+   Copy `\_config.py` to `config.py`. `config.py` is not watched, as it contains secret information that should not be shared.
-...`root_dir` should be set to the **full path** of the Polis root directory, and should NOT contain a trailing slash, e.g. `/home/ec2-user/polis`.
+   `root_dir` should be set to the **full path** of the Polis root directory, and should NOT contain a trailing slash, e.g. `/home/ec2-user/polis`.
-...`default_password` is for the Admin user of the web app, and should be reasonably strong, as this would allow others to edit data in your system.
+   `default_password` is for the Admin user of the web app, and should be reasonably strong, as this would allow others to edit data in your system.
-...`secret_key` should be a random string of at least 32 characters; used to track sessions in the web app.
+   `secret_key` should be a random string of at least 32 characters; used to track sessions in the web app.

-...Config has many other options that are set to defaults that will need to be changed based on your implementation.
+   Config has many other options that are set to defaults that will need to be changed based on your implementation.
 Data ingest is handeld by polis.py according to the schedules outlined in the "twitter" and "rss" blocks.
 The "nlp" section of config will need to be updated once a training dataset has been used to generate a model.

-5. Set up APIKeys.py:
+5. Set up `APIKeys.py`:

-...Copy \_APIKeys.py to APIKeys.py.
-This is for the app -specific keys to the Twitter API.
+   Copy `\_APIKeys.py` to `APIKeys.py`.
+This is for the app-specific keys to the Twitter API.

 6. Start MongoDB using the mongod daemon; Polis currently assumes the default port of 27017.

+7. Running the content categorization tool on a training set:

+   `$ python nbayes_classify.py {twitter|rss} --in {in_file} --test {test_file}`
+   Both `in_file` and `test_file` should be in the "OpenNLP" style, tab-delimited and one "document" per line (curly braces should be omitted):

+   {Label}{tab}{Content}

+   The output of this is an ordered (most predictive to least) training set and a log file that will indicate the predictive capability of the training set as a function of set length.
+The config `co_value` should reflect the shortest training set length that generates effective predictions.

-7. Start the data collection services using polis.py:
+8. Start the data collection services using polis.py:

-...`$ python polis.py start`
+   `$ python polis.py start`

-...You should be able to manually inspect the MongoDB document store after a cycle of collection has run.
+   You should be able to manually inspect the MongoDB document store after a cycle of collection has run.
 The polis subprocesses also write logs of the last cycle into the root Polis directory.

+9. Start the webapp.

+   `$ python polis_webapp.py`

-8. Start the webapp.
-Please review Flask's documentation on setting the `DEBUG` flag, etc. in order to understand what it does, and the implications for your app.
+   Please review Flask's documentation on setting the `DEBUG` flag in order to understand what it does, and the implications for your app.